 The authors are indebted to Emmanuel Boutillon of LESTER, Université de Bretagne Sud, Lorient, France, for his invaluable input regarding the application of TEDs to algorithmic verification.
-The authors also would like to thank Pierre Bomel of LESTER for help with the GAUT system and Namrata Shekhar of the University of Utah for performing BMD experiments.
-This work has been supported by a grant from the US National Science Foundation, CCR-0204146, and in part by the international NSF/CNRS/ DAAD supplement grant, INT-0233206.
+The authors also would like to thank Pierre Bomel of LESTER, for help with the GAUT system, and Namrata Shekhar of University of Utah, for performing BMD experiments.